 Meet the Advocate

 My name is Elizabeth Gabbard, LSW.
-I am the Child and Family Advocate at JACY House.
+I am the Advocacy Coordinator at JACY House.
 I graduated with my Bachelor’s in Social Work in 2016 from IUE and graduated with my Master’s in Social Work from IUPUI in December of 2022.
-I started at JACY House as a Master's intern in May of 2021 and have worked thereafter as a Community Educator and Advocate.
+I started at JACY House as a Master's intern in May of 2021 and have worked at JACY House in various roles.
 I have a passion for children and helping to keep our youth safe.
 I am also passionate about mental health and the need to link families with appropriate resources to start their journey to healing.

 Outside of JACY House, I enjoy painting, reading, yoga, and spending time with my husband and our two daughters.
 I also like to travel.
 My favorite adventure was to Puerto Rico!
 A fun fact about me is that I had taken two years of culinary arts and found a love for baking.